List $k$-Colouring $P_t$-Free Graphs: a Mim-width Perspective: The Proof of Theorem

 A {\it clique} in a graph is a set of pairwise adjacent vertices.
 An {\it independent set} is a set of pairwise non-adjacent vertices.
 A {\it dominating set} is a set $D$ of vertices such that every vertex not in $D$ is adjacent to at least one vertex in $D$.
-For the second lemma we need Ramsey's Theorem.
-This theorem states that for every two positive integers $k$ and $\ell$, there exists an integer $R(k,\ell)$ such that every graph on at least $R(k,\ell)$ vertices contains a clique of size~$k$ or an independent set of size~$\ell$.
+Ramsey's Theorem states that for all positive integers $k$ and $\ell$, there exists an integer $R(k,\ell)$ such that every graph on at least $R(k,\ell)$ vertices contains a clique of size~$k$ or an independent set of size~$\ell$.
+A well-known, rough bound for $R(k,\ell)$ is $R(k,\ell) \le \binom{k + \ell - 2}{k-1} \le (k+\ell-2)^{k-1}$.

-For $r\geq 3$ and $s,t\geq 1$, let $M(r,s,t)=(1+R(r+1,R(r+1,s)))^t$.
-The next lemma generalizes a result of Chudnovsky, Spirkl and Zhong~\cite{CSZ} for the case where $r=3$ to $r\geq 1$.
-The proof of this generalization is analogous to the proof in~\cite{CSZ} for the case where $r=3$ (replace each occurrence of ``$4$'' in the proofs of Lemma~11 and~13 in~\cite{CSZ} by ``$r+1$'').
+For $r\geq 1$ and $s,t\geq 1$, let $M(r,s,t)=(1+R(r+1,R(r+1,s)))^{t-2}$.
+The next lemma has been proven by Chudnovsky, Spirkl and Zhong~\cite{CSZ} for the case where $r=3$.
+The proof of the lemma is analogous to the proof in~\cite{CSZ} for the case where $r=3$: replace each occurrence of ``$4$'' in the proofs of Lemmas~13 and~15 in~\cite{CSZ} by ``$r+1$''.